Westwind II For Sale

-Westwind II Ownership Overview
+Westwind II Overview

 Many customers searching for a Westwind II for sale find the aircraft incomparably useful for medical and cargo transports in addition to normal operation trips for travelers.
 The 1980s saw the beginning of production for the Westwind family, with the improvements that created the Westwind II occurring shortly after production began.
 Production of the type was short-lived as Israel Aircraft Industries closed the production line in 1987 with just over 440 of the family created.